gravitational/planet/README.md

 ### Building (installing from source)

-**IMPORTANT** the build process relies on Docker > 1.6.2.
+You must have Docker > 1.8.0 installed to continue.
 When installing Docker on Virtualbox/vagrant you may end up with a VM which doesn't boot (hangs during shared volume mounting).
 Do `apt-get dist-upgrade` to fix that.

 Also, if using [Vagrant](https://www.vagrantup.com/downloads.html), make sure you have Vagrant version `1.7.4` or newer.
 This building process has been tested on `Debian 8` and `Ubuntu 15.04`.

-The output of Planet build is a tarball: an Orbit package.
-There are three targets:
+The output of Planet build is a tarball that goes into `~/planet.build`.
+There are three targets and _you have to build one of them before you can continue_:

 * `make planet-master` builds an image containing only Kubernetes master components (kube-api, etcd, etc)
 * `make planet-node` builds an image containing only Kubernets node components (kubelet, kube-proxy)